Radeon R9 370 vs RTX 5000 Ada Generation Mobile

 The RTX 5000 Ada Generation Mobile is our recommended choice as it beats the Radeon R9 370 in performance tests.

-Be aware that RTX 5000 Ada Generation Mobile is a notebook card while Radeon R9 370 is a desktop one.
+Be aware that RTX 5000 Ada Generation Mobile is a mobile workstation graphics card while Radeon R9 370 is a desktop one.

 Vote for your favorite